EngineerMark/OsuAchievedOverlay/README.md

 4. Hotfix version (Only applicable for hotfixes)

 This format will be standard here for the ease of the upcoming updater in the application.

+# Building

+To build osu!achieved for yourself, please make sure of the following things:
+- ILMerge is used to combine the resulting managed dlls into the .exe
+- 7zip is used to package the web resources into a single file

+These are both done after the initial build, but are still part of the build process in Visual Studio 2019 (and works in other IDEs most likely, but I did not test that).
+The first one does not happen if the target is set to Debug, the latter does.

+## Dependencies

+This project makes use of my OsuHelper library: https://github.com/EngineerMark/OsuHelper\
+It uses Newtonsoft for json parsing.
+Latest version should be safe, but in case of errors or crashes; check used version in NuGet package

 # Sessions
 You only need to save a session once, the current and difference data are calculated automatically when opened.